Rightpoint/BonMot/README.md

 <img width=320 src="readme-images/text-alignment.png" alt="Illustration of different methods of aligning text vertically" />

 `BONTextAlignmentConstraint` works with any views that expose a `font` property.
 It uses Key-Value Observing to watch for changes to the `font` property, and adjust its internal measurements accordingly.
 This is ideal for use with Dynamic Type: if the user changes the font size of the app, `BONTextAlignmentConstraint` will update.
-You can also use it to align a label with a plain view, as illustrated by the red dotted lines in the example above.
+You can also use it to align a label with a plain view, as illustrated by the red dotted line views in the example above.

 **Warning:** `BONTextAlignmentConstraint` holds strong references to its `firstItem` and `secondItem` properties.
-Make sure not to have a view that is constrained by this constraint also hold a strong reference to it, because it will cause a retain cycle.
+Make that a view that is constrained by this constraint does not also hold a strong reference to it, because it will cause a retain cycle.

 You can use `BONTextAlignmentConstraint` programmatically or in Interface Builder.
 In code, use the convenience initializer: